Michigan State University

 I’m passionate about our young folk growing up in a state, region and city that actively cares about and for them.
 I believe that the children of Southeast Michigan are our collective responsibility, and it’s up to us to provide them with a future that is full of opportunity.
 I believe that communities possess the caring power to provide for our most vulnerable, and that strong mission-driven organizations can play a vital role in our community’s ability to be provide the highest quality environments for its residents.
 My efforts at the United Way are guided by these beliefs and passion.

-Eric Davis is Vice President of Community Impact, Strategy and Policy for United Way for Southeastern Michigan.
+Eric Davis is Vice President, Basic Needs, Health and Outreach for United Way for Southeastern Michigan.
 He joined the organization in 2011 and leads the organization’s work in Community Impact with a focus on early childhood, family stability, health, economic opportunity, student success, policy and community engagement.

 Eric has more than 15 years of experience working in state government.
 He began his career in public policy and politics working for the House Fiscal Agency as a research assistant while finishing his undergraduate degree at Michigan State University.